jessegmeyerlab/proteomics-tutorial/manuscript.md

 Lai et al., (2012) showed that the combined use of Fe3+-IMAC and Ti(4+)-IMAC chromatography enables complementary identification of more phosphorylation sites than either technique alone [@PMID:22886815].
 A novel phosphopeptide enrichment technique using sequential enrichment with magnetic Fe3O4 and TiO2 particles was developed to detect mono- and multi-phosphorylated peptides [@PMID:20411586].

+More recently, the use of  Src Homology 2 (SH2) domains as specific affinity reagents for phosphotyrosine is an emerging technology allowing an expanded fractionation of tyrosine phosphopeptides.
+Here, short chain protein domains have been constructed and affinity enhanced through yeast two hybrid screening to arrive at high affinity matrices capable of outperforming traditional IMAC approaches [@PMID:27880036; @PMID:37668982].

 #### General protocol for phosphoproteomics:
 •	Collect cell line or tissue samples.
 •	For cell samples, suspend the cell pellet in 2% SDS lysis buffer, heat at 90°C for 5 min, and sonicate.